Jan Ullrich: 2000–2002 Tours

 The 2000 Tour de France brought Ullrich, Marco Pantani and Armstrong against each other for the first time.
 Armstrong proved too strong and won then and again in 2001.
-Armstrong crashed in 2001 and Ullrich waited for him to return to his bike.
-Ullrich cited his failure to defeat Armstrong as why he fell into depression the next year.
+Ullrich crashed during a descent in 2001 and Armstrong waited for him to return to his bike.
+Ullrich cited his failure to defeat Armstrong as why he fell into depression the following year.

 Ullrich rode well in the 2000 Summer Olympics in Sydney, Australia.
 After establishing a three-man break with Telekom teammates Andreas Klöden and Alexander Vinokourov, Ullrich won the gold with Vinokourov second and Klöden rounding out the all-Telekom podium.
 He won the silver in the time-trial, losing by only seven seconds to Viatcheslav Ekimov but beating Armstrong soundly into third.

 In May 2002, Ullrich had his driver's license revoked after a drunk driving incident.
 After a positive blood sample for amphetamine in June 2002, Ullrich's contract with Team Telekom was ended, and he was banned for six months.
 He said he had taken ecstasy with amphetamine.
 He had not been racing since January due to a knee injury, and the German Cycling Federation's disciplinary committee agreed that he was not attempting to use the drug for performance enhancement, so he was given a minimum suspension.